 Non-ownership tenure can be arranged in a number of ways, including short-term and long-term leases, lease-to-own purchase agreements and partnerships.
 These arrangements can often ensure that the land remains in agriculture while easing your initial financial burdens.

-For more information on non-ownership tenure, there is a useful guidebook called, Holding Ground: A Guide to Northeast Tenure and Stewardship (2004) published by the New England Small Farm Institute and Intervale Foundation.
+For more information on non-ownership tenure, there is a useful guidebook for both farmland owners and seekers called, Holding Ground: A Guide to Northeast Tenure and Stewardship (2004) published by the New England Small Farm Institute and Intervale Foundation.
 You can order a copy directly from NESFI on their website www.smallfarm.org.